Pakuan Pajajaran

 Pakuan Pajajaran (Sundanese: ᮕᮊᮥᮝᮔ᮪ᮕᮏᮏᮛᮔ᮪; known as Dayeuh Pakuan/Pakwan or Pajajaran) was the fortified capital city of Sunda Kingdom.
-The location is roughly corresponds to modern Bogor city in West Java, Indonesia, approximately around the site of Batu Tulis.
-The site is revered as the spiritual home of Sundanese people as it contains much of shared identity and history of Sundanese people.
+The location roughly corresponds to modern Bogor city in West Java, Indonesia, approximately around the site of Batu Tulis.
+The site is revered as the spiritual home of Sundanese people as it contains much of the shared identity and history of Sundanese people.

-The city was settled since at least the 10th century, but not gaining major political importance until Sri Baduga Maharaja established it as the royal capital of Sunda kingdom in the 15th century.
+The city was settled in at least the 10th century but did not gain major political importance until Sri Baduga Maharaja established it as the royal capital of the Sunda kingdom in the 15th century.
 In 1513, the city was visited by its first European visitor, Tomé Pires, the Portuguese envoy.
-According to his report, the city of Daio (Dayeuh is a Sundanese term for "capital city") was great city, with population around 50,000 inhabitants.
+According to his report, the city of Daio (Dayeuh is a Sundanese term for "capital city") was a great city, with a population of around 50,000 inhabitants.

 After the reign of King Jayadewata (Sri Baduga Maharaja), Pakuan Pajajaran served as the royal capital for several generations.
-Dayeuh Pakuan Pajajaran served as the capital of Sunda Kingdom for almost a hundred years (1482 – 1579), until it was razed and destroyed by the Sultanate of Banten in 1579.
+Dayeuh Pakuan Pajajaran served as the capital of the Sunda Kingdom for almost a hundred years (1482–1579), until it was razed and destroyed by the Sultanate of Banten in 1579.